NOAA-GSL/fix_rrfs/README.md

 2. Add a descriptive suffix to the file name so as to self-describe it as much as possible.
 For example:
 &emsp;&emsp;3drtma_berror_stats_heightDepedent_20200528
 &emsp;&emsp;fv3_akbk_65lvl_20210806

+## Change the FIX_RRFS location

+1. modify ush/fix_rrfs_locations.sh
+2. `ln -snf /to/your/FIX_RRFS fix/.agent`   (this will be overwritten when Init.sh runs)

 ## More ...

 A preCommit git hook is installed by Init.sh.
-It will prevent any binary file larger than 5k and any files largeer than 1.5MB to be commited.
+It will prevent any binary file larger than 5k and any files larger than 1.5MB to be commited.
 An example:
 &emsp;&emsp;berror.rrfs is a large or binary file and should be trackted through a link.
 &emsp;&emsp;&nbsp;commit failed.